AghasMovsisyan/Biz-Buy-Sell/README.md

-# Run App
+# Project Setup and Run Instructions

 ## Installation

-To install the required dependencies
+To install the required dependencies, run the following command:

     pip install -r requirements.txt